whileyryan/Music/README.md

 * Enjoy yourself.
 * Make it look good.

-## About ShowB4youGo
+## About DiscoMuse
-ShowB4youGo is an application meant to fill the void that exists in the music web-verse.
-Although, there are plenty of websites that stream music and videos as well as an infinite amount of websites which review everything from a musician's nail polish color to the use of a particular type of EQing, ShowB4youGo offers insight into the experience of live performance as a spectator.
-It was created with the intention to help the everyman, college student, or mom who has limited free time and funds but wants to have some fun: well-planned fun.
-Whether you are interested in an obscure band, a pop princess, a r&B mogul or a new EDM dj, ShowB4youGo offers you access to peer reviews on any live performance and we will then ask how was it?
+DiscoMuse is an application meant to fill the void that exists in the music web-verse.
+It is a musical discovery tool and meant to inspire you to explore different genres.
+Although, there are plenty of websites that stream music and videos as well as an infinite amount of websites which review everything from a musician's nail polish color to the use of a particular type of EQing, DiscoMuse offers insight in to the experience of live performance as a spectator.
+It was created with the intention to help the everyman, college student, or mom who has limited free time and funds.
+Whether you are interested in an obscure band, a pop princess, a r&B mogul or a new EDM dj, DiscoMuse offers you access to peer reviews on any live performance and we will then ask you how was the show?
 What was it like?
 How was the music?
 Contribute as much or as little as you want but come back.

 #Technology Stack
 * Rails